Automations

 Other features within ‘executed when data is created, updated, or deleted’ are explained below:

-1. Type: The user can select the type of elements such as components, valis, and requirements (1)
+Type: The user can select the type of elements such as Blocks, valis, and requirements (1)

 Example

-The gif below shows that the user is notified when a new component is created.
-As shown in the gif, the user has selected the ‘type’ as components and ‘Actions’ as ‘created’.
+The gif below shows that the user is notified when a new Block is created.
+As shown in the gif, the user has selected the ‘type’ as Blocks and ‘Actions’ as ‘created’.
 In “ACTIONS”, the user selects the ‘Send notification and/or email’.
 In ‘type’, there are three notification types as mentioned above from which ‘Notification’ is selected and the users/groups are mentioned.
 In ‘Messages’, the user can type whatever has to be notified.
-Once the automation is saved and a new component ‘Motor’ is created in the components module, a notification pops up on the bell icon.
+Once the automation is saved and a new Block ‘Motor’ is created in the System Design module, a notification pops up on the bell icon.
 In the notification sidebar, the message ‘Created’ is seen when clicking on the bell icon.